chris-jones/django-genericadmin/README.txt

 Inline Usage
 ------------

-To use *django-genericadmin* with admin inlines, your models must inherit from ``GenericAdminModelAdmin`` as described above:
+To use *django-genericadmin* with admin inlines, your model admins must inherit from ``GenericAdminModelAdmin`` as described above:

 .. code:: python